CV examples

 School leaver with little to no work experience

-If you have recently graduated from high school and have little to no work experience in the finance industry, don’t worry.
+If you have recently graduated from high school and have little to no work experience, don’t worry.
 You can always find relevant experience for entry-level positions from previous roles you may have held.
-In the example below, we leverage the knowledge gained working in a supermarket to match the profile of a bank customer service representative.
+In the example below, we show how to supermarket work experience with a customer service role in banking.

 Sales Assistant | SuperMart, London, UK | 2017 - 2018